 Submit your entry by March 31, 2014.
 Awardees will be notified April 16 and asked to display their work in a non-poster poster session in late April.
 Five awards range from $200 to $600 each, with numerous $100 honorable mentions.

-Individual UM-Flint faculty (including lecturers), or teams of faculty and staff, are eligible to present praiseworthy online learning experiences they have developed and offered at least once in any semester prior to the end of winter 2013 semester.
+Individual UM-Flint faculty (including lecturers), or teams of faculty and staff, are eligible to present praiseworthy online learning experiences they have developed and offered at least once in any prior semester.
 Faculty are limited to two submissions per instructor.

 The entry form identifies required information for a submission and clarifies general criteria to be applied in selecting the winners.

-Nominations will be reviewed by a committee of faculty and staff based on the following criteria (rubric below).
+Nominations will be reviewed by a committee of faculty and staff based on the following criteria.

 The nominee has implemented a creative approach to one or more emerging instructional technologies or challenges.